The 6 Best Running Shoes For Men of 2026

 Notable Mentions

-The Brooks Glycerin Max isn't trying to be flashy or fast; it just nails comfort in a way few shoes do.
-There's a smooth, almost effortless feel to it that makes it perfect for days when your legs need a break.
-It's nowhere near as fast or bouncy as the ASICS SUPERBLAST 2 or even the Mizuno Neo Vista 2, but it has a gentle rocker that helps keep you rolling along.
+The Brooks Glycerin Max 2 isn't trying to be flashy or fast; its only goal is comfort and it delivers.
+It's nowhere near as bouncy as the ASICS SUPERBLAST 3 or even the Mizuno Neo Vista 2, but it has a gentle rocker that helps keep you rolling along.
 Heavier runners will particularly appreciate how well the Glycerin Max 2's thick midsole absorbs impact.

 The Saucony Endorphin Speed 5 is a plated super trainer that, as the name suggests, is built for fast workouts.
-Its lightweight construction and lower stack height make it very nimble, but it lacks satisfactory cushioning for longer runs.
-It's livelier than either the ASICS SUPERBLAST 2 or HOKA Mach X 3, but it's more one-dimensional, focusing on speed rather than endurance.
-If you're building a shoe rotation, the Saucony is a good complement to a more comfortable long run shoe
+It's very nimble and livelier than either the ASICS SUPERBLAST 3 or Brooks Hyperion Max 3, but it's more one-dimensional, focusing on speed rather than endurance.
+If you're building a shoe rotation, the Saucony is a good complement to a more comfortable long run shoe.

 The French mountaineering brand has now made a great road running shoe in the Salomon Aero Glide 3.
 It has impressive cushioning and good energy return, and while it's not as lightweight or versatile as the ASICS MEGABLAST or adidas Adizero Evo SL, it can still handle a wide range of runs.
 Its main downside is its sizing, which runs long.